DETAILED ACTION

 The claims 1, 11, and 21, recite the limitation of:

-[b] determining whether the code includes one or more single-use programming constructs; and
+[b] determining whether the code includes one or more single-use programming constructs;

-These limitations of steps [b]-[c] as cited in claims 1, 11, and 21 as draft, are functions that, under its broadest reasonable interpretation, recite the abstract idea of a mental process.
+These limitations of steps [b]-[d] as cited in claims 1, 11, and 21 as draft, are functions that, under its broadest reasonable interpretation, recite the abstract idea of a mental process.
 The limitations encompass a human mind carrying out the function through observation, evaluation judgment and /or opinion, or even with the aid of pen and paper.
 Thus, this limitation recites and falls within the “Mental Processes” grouping of abstract ideas under Prong 1.

 Step 2A – Prong 2:

 Under Prong 2, this judicial exception is not integrated into a practical application.
-The claims recite the following additional elements: “generated by a generative artificial intelligence (AI) model”, “ An apparatus comprising: a processing device; and memory operatively coupled to the processing device, wherein the memory stores computer program instructions that, when executed, cause the processing device”, “A computer program product comprising a computer readable storage medium, wherein the computer readable storage medium comprises computer program instructions that, when executed”, and partially step [a] “ receiving code” of claims 1, 11, and 21.
+The claims recite the following additional elements: “by one or more devices of the computing device”, “by the one or more devices and to the generative AI model”, “ An apparatus comprising: a processing device; and memory operatively coupled to the processing device, wherein the memory stores computer program instructions that, when executed, cause the processing device”, “A computer program product comprising a computer readable storage medium, wherein the computer readable storage medium comprises computer program instructions that, when executed”, step [a], and partially step[d] “to refine the generative AI model for future code generation” of claims 1, 11, and 21.

-Furthermore, the additional element of partially step [a] of claims 1, 11, and 21 merely recites insignificant extra solution activity such as gathering, displaying, updating, transmitting and storing data which does not integrate the judicial exception into a practical application under Prong 2.
-See MPEP 2106.05(g).
-Therefore, this additional element does not integrate the judicial exception into a practical application under Prong 2.
-See MPEP 2106.05(f).
+Furthermore, the additional element of step [a] “receiving code generated by a generative artificial intelligence (AI) model” of claims 1, 11, and 21 merely recites insignificant extra solution activity such as gathering, displaying, updating, transmitting and storing data which does not integrate the judicial exception into a practical application under Prong 2.
+See MPEP 2106.05(d).

 Step 2B: